ikepu-tp/laravel-shorter-url/README.md

 Copyright (c) 2023 Yuma Ikeda.

-The Shorter URL is open-sourced software licensed under the [MIT license](LICENSE).
+This is open-sourced software licensed under the [MIT license](LICENSE).